Procedure: Student critical incident

 - Information Technology Services to request that all electronic access is withdrawn.

-- Other stakeholders in student-facing roles (e.g., Chaplaincy, student associations) who may engage with students impacted by the fatality.
+- Other stakeholders in student-facing roles (e.g., Chaplaincy, student associations) who engage with students impacted by the death.

 - Where the deceased student is a residential student, the Head of Hall: